nohabean/Cooking-Calculator/README.md

 ## Summary

-**Cooking Reduction Calculator** is an android app that **allows the user to input standard cooking measurements and enter a number to divide and reduce the measurement by.**
+**Cooking Reduction Calculator** is an android app that **allows the user to input standard cooking measurements and enter a number to divide/reduce the measurement by.**

 If I had to describe this project in three (3) emojis, they would be: **🍳📏➗**